Potential Benefits of Cryptocurrency Investing in an IRA

 Traditional IRA: Contributions are made pre-tax.
 This offers the account holder the ability to take a tax deduction before contributing to the account, meaning all funds in the account are tax-deferred and no taxes are paid until the funds are withdrawn.

 Roth IRA: Contributions are made after taxes are paid.
-This means the account holder does not get a tax-deduction on the contribution.
+This means the account holder does not get a tax deduction on the contribution.
 However, when funds are withdrawn, no taxes need to be paid on the cash/assets (if all rules are followed).

 Digital currency investors have the ability to hold cryptocurrency assets in a Traditional IRA or Roth IRA with Equity Trust.

-2. Short-term/long-term capital gains and cost basis calculation
+2. Short-term/long-term capital gains tax savings

-Typically, sales and purchases of stocks, bonds and mutual funds are subject to short-term and long-term gains tax, and cryptocurrency is not an exception to this…unless you are holding the asset in your IRA.
+Typically, sales and purchases of stocks, bonds, and mutual funds are subject to short-term and long-term gains tax, and cryptocurrency is not an exception to this…unless you are holding the asset in your IRA.

 Because IRA funds are either tax-free or tax-deferred, individual purchases and sales within your IRA do not require reporting to the IRS for short-term or long-term gains.
 The need to track cost basis for your individual transactions is eliminated.

-As mentioned earlier the IRS treats cryptocurrency similar to real estate and referenced this in Notice 2014-21, which stated “virtual currency is to be treated as property for US Federal tax purposes.”
+As mentioned earlier, the IRS treats cryptocurrency similar to real estate and referenced this in Notice 2014-21, which stated, “virtual currency is to be treated as property for US Federal tax purposes.”

 3. Portfolio diversification